How to Keep Your Pet Healthy

 Do not overfeed

-Overfeeding is more common in little dogs since they consume less than smaller dogs.
-You could overdo it with the food in your dog’s dish if you’ve ever had a bigger dog before.
+Overfeeding is more common in little dogs since they consume less than larger dogs.
+If you’ve ever had a bigger dog before, you could overdo it with the food in your dog’s dish.
 That is why you should care about it.

 Obesity, which may develop from chronic overfeeding, is associated with an increased risk of several serious health issues, including diabetes, arthritis, and cardiovascular disease.

-Your little dog should live longer and better if you don’t overfeed them and maintain a healthy weight for them.
+Your little dog should live longer and better if you don’t overfeed them and maintain a healthy weight.

 Health Care Tips for Small Dogs: Make Training a Priority

-When compared to larger dogs, smaller canines are more prone to lack proper training.
+Smaller canines are more prone to a lack of proper training than larger dogs.

 This could be because smaller canines are less intimidating or because their negative behaviour is simpler to notice.